vee180/HangmanGame/README.md

 ## Getting Started

 To play this game press any letter which you think it might be in our secret word.
-Player has 3 lives/chances to survive in this game.If player guesses  wrong letter by one click,picture of a person will go up to be hanged.But player will have still 2 chances to win the game.So player guesses incorrectly 3 times, he loses and if guesses the hidden word before 3 incorrect ones player wins!
+Player has 3 lives/chances to survive in this game.So player guesses incorrectly 3 times, he loses and if guesses the hidden word before 3 incorrect letters then player wins!

 ## List of the technologies used
  HTML
- /CSS/
+ / CSS /
  JAVASCRIPT

  ##### HTML